Joan Stuart (actress)

 Joan Stuart (6 February 1937- 30 October 1996) was a Canadian actress, singer and dancer in television, film and theater.

 Joan Stuart was an actress, known for Les femmes de 30 ans (1978), Comedy Cafe (1970) and Just Ask, Inc. (1981).

 Biography

 Theater

 Joan Stuart played in "Up Tempo' 59", an off-beat musical revue, at Café André, 2077 Victoria St., Montreal for more than 20 week.
 There was two shows nightly.
 Sylvia Gillespie, Frank Blanche and Joan Stuart were among the top rank young actors in the cast.

-In the summer of 1965, Joan Stuart played with Howard Ryshpan in the play "The Tiger", written by Murray Schisgal, produced by Montreal Instant Theater for Piggery Playhouse Guild inc at "The Piggery-Summer Theater" in North Hatley, inaugurated on August 2, 1965.
-This play will be performed on Oct.
+In the summer of 1965, Joan Stuart played with Howard Ryshpan in the play The Tiger, written by Murray Schisgal, produced by Montreal Instant Theater for Piggery Playhouse Guild inc at "The Piggery-Summer Theater" in North Hatley, inaugurated on August 2, 1965.
+This play would be performed on Oct.
 21, 1965 at the Canadian Institute, at the Canadian Women's Circle.